LienM/ai-project-23-24/MaksimKarnaukh/README.md

 The most important parts of the project are:

 * `04-Research/` - folder with files related to my first research question.
-* `05-Research/` - folder with files related to my second research question.
+* `05-Research/` - folder with files related to my second (main) research question.

 Each folder has a respective README.md file with more information.

+For this project, only the `05-Research/` folder is relevant.
+The `04-Research/` folder is not relevant and should not be looked at.